smaurice101/maadsbml/docs/source/usage.rst

    * - \-p
      - port forwarding.
 For example, -p 5595:5595  means to forward your HOST port 5595 to the CONTAINER port 5595.
 Left-hand side of the colon is the HOST port, and right hand side of the colon is the container port: HOST:CONTAINER
+   * - \--env
+     - this is docker's environment variable setting.

 .. autoexception:: lumache.InvalidKindError